codevibe-de/go-advanced.training/100-generics/EXERCISE-100.md

 ## a) Implementing a generic function

 Write a generic function that takes a slice of any type and returns a slice of the same type, but with all elements reversed.

 ## b) Implementing a generic type

-Create a generic type that represents a set of items.
+Create a generic type that represents a **set of items**.
 A set should be able to hold any type of element.

 Implement the following methods: